List of Danny Phantom characters: Prince Aragon

-Prince Aragon is the ruthless older brother of Princess Dorathea, the Dragon Ghost.
-Their family treasured two magical "Amulets of Aragon" that allow the wearer to transform into a dragon, especially when angry or distressed.
+Prince Aragon (voiced by Dee Bradley Baker) is the ruthless older brother of Princess Dorathea, the Dragon Ghost.
+Their family treasured two magical "Amulets of Aragon" that allow the wearer to transform into a dragon.
 Under his rule, his kingdom was lifeless and unhappy.
 He constantly treated his sister cruelly.
 Seeking a human bride to obtain what others do not have, Aragon set Dora to find him a bride.
 She eventually finds Sam Manson whom he almost marries if not for Danny's interference.
-Aragon is defeated by his sister when she gets the courage to dethrone and banish him she can disguise herself to resemble her old adult Young Princess Form called "Dora Mattingly" by using fake skin and shapeshifting abilities and powers.
+Aragon is defeated by his sister when she gets the courage to dethrone and banish him.